Yashwanth-KVS/Agile-Internship-project-I/README.md

 Purpose:
 Transaction Tracking: Our platform allows users to effortlessly track their income and expenses, providing a clear and detailed picture of their financial activities.
-Personalized Insights: We generate pesonalized insightsand recommendations based on user spending patterns, helping them understand their financial behavious
+Personalized Insights: We generate personalized insights and recommendations based on user spending patterns, helping them understand their financial behaviors
 Budget Recommendations: Users receive tailored budgeting recommendations, ensuring their spending aligns with their financial goals and promoting responsible financial management.
 Financial Education: We offer educational resources and tools to empower users with the knowledge and skills needed to make informed financial decisions.